dc421/mlb-showdown-2001/apps/backend/DATABASE_SETUP.md

-# Database Setup and Management on Render
+# Database Setup and Management on Render (Free Tier)

-This guide provides instructions for setting up and managing your PostgreSQL database on Render.
+This guide provides instructions for setting up and managing your PostgreSQL database on Render, specifically for users on the **Free Tier** who do not have access to the Render Shell or One-off Jobs.

-## One-Time Setup
+## Part 1: Initial One-Time Database Setup

-You only need to perform these steps once for your application.
+You only need to perform these steps **once** for your application.
+This process will create all your database tables and populate them with the initial data.

-### 1. Connect Your Database in Render
+1.  **Connect Your Database in Render** (If not already done)

-1. Go to your Render Dashboard.
+    *   Go to your Render Dashboard.
-2. Navigate to your backend service (the one using this code).
+    *   Navigate to your backend service.
-3. Go to the "Environment" tab.
-4. Click "Add Environment Group" or "Add Secret File" and connect the environment group that contains the `DATABASE_URL` from your Render PostgreSQL instance.
-Render automatically creates this for you when you create a database.
-Make sure your backend service and your database are in the same region for the best performance.

-### 2. Initial Database Migration and Data Ingestion

-You need to run the initial setup commands from the Render Shell.
+    *   Go to the "Environment" tab and ensure you have an environment variable `DATABASE_URL` that correctly points to your Render PostgreSQL instance.

+2.  **Set the Initial Build Command**
-1. Go to your backend service in the Render Dashboard.
+    *   Go to your backend service's "Settings" tab in the Render Dashboard.
-2. Click on the "Shell" tab to open a terminal session.
-3. Wait for the shell to connect.
-Your code is located in the `/usr/src/app` directory.
-4. Run the following commands one by one:

-    ```bash
-    # Navigate to the backend directory
-    cd apps/backend

-    # Install dependencies (if not already done by the build command)
-    npm install

-    # Run the database migration to create all tables
-    npm run migrate:up
+    *   Find the "Build & Deploy" section and locate the **Build Command**.

-    # Run the script to populate the 'cards_player' table
+    *   Set the build command to the following line:
-    node ingest-data.js
         ```

-After these commands complete successfully, your database will be fully set up and populated with the initial player card data.

-## Ongoing Deployments & Future Changes

-### Automatic Migrations

-To ensure your database schema is always up-to-date with your code, you should add the migration command to your service's **Build Command** in Render.

-1. Go to your backend service's "Settings" tab in the Render Dashboard.
-2. Find the "Build & Deploy" section.
-3. Your Build Command is likely `npm install` or similar.
-You should add the migration command to run *after* dependencies are installed.
-A good build command would be:
+        npm install && cd apps/backend && npm run migrate:up && node ingest-data.js
         ```

+3.  **Deploy the Setup**
+    *   Click the "Manual Deploy" button on your service's page and select "Deploy latest commit".
+    *   Monitor the deployment logs.
+The logs should show the dependencies being installed, the migrations running (`migrate:up`), and the data ingestion script running.
+    *   This deployment may take longer than usual.
+Once it is successful, your database will be fully set up.

+## Part 2: Ongoing Deployments & Future Changes

+After the initial setup is complete, you **must** change the build command to prevent the data ingestion from running again.

+1.  **Set the Final Build Command**
+    *   Return to your backend service's "Settings" tab.
+    *   Update the **Build Command** to the following:
+        ```
         npm install && cd apps/backend && npm run migrate:up
         ```
-    *Note: Adjust the `cd apps/backend` part if your root directory is configured differently in Render.*

-    This command ensures that every time you deploy a new version of your application, any new database migrations will be applied automatically.
+    *   This new command ensures that every time you deploy a new version of your application, any new database migrations will be applied automatically, but it will **not** re-run the data ingestion script.

-### Making Future Schema Changes
+2.  **Making Future Schema Changes**

-When you need to change the database schema in the future (e.g., add a column, create a new table):

-1.  **Create a new migration file locally:**
+    *   When you need to change the database schema (e.g., add a column, create a new table), you will first create and commit a new migration file from your local machine.
-    ```bash
-    # From your local machine, in the apps/backend directory
-    npm run migrate:create -- --name your-descriptive-migration-name
-    ```
-2.  **Edit the new migration file:** Add your `pgm.addColumn()`, `pgm.createTable()`, etc. calls to the `up` function, and the corresponding `down` calls.
-3.  **Commit and push the new migration file** to your Git repository.
-4.  **Deploy your application on Render.** The updated Build Command will automatically run your new migration, and your database will be updated.
+    *   When you push your changes, the updated build command will automatically run your new migration, and your database will be updated safely.

-This workflow provides a safe and reliable way to evolve your database schema over time.